 Lombardo had only arrived at the newly-promoted club the previous summer from Juventus, though the Italian international had quickly won the hearts of the Eagles’ faithful before being thrust into a first senior coaching role.

-‘The Bald Eagle’ took charge of Palace’s final seven games of the season as part of a bizarre management team alongside teammate and interpreter Tomas Brolin, however, the unlikely duo failed to stop the rot as the club were relegated to the second tier.
+‘The Bald Eagle’ took charge of Palace’s final seven games of the 1997/98 season as part of a bizarre management team alongside teammate and interpreter Tomas Brolin, but the unlikely duo failed to stop the rot as the club were relegated to the second tier.

 Lombardo stepped down as manager but remained for a further season as a player under Terry Venables, later returning to Italian football with Parma as Palace cut costs amid financial troubles.